yonkahlon/Zenject/README.md

 * Field injection
 * Property injection
 * Injection via [PostInject] method
-* Conditional Binding Including Named injections
+* Conditional Binding (eg. by name, by parent type, etc.)
 * Optional Dependencies
 * Support For Building Dynamic Object Graphs At Runtime Using Factories
 * Auto-Mocking using the Moq library